 If you want a large forex and CFD broker that complies with major regulators in multiple jurisdictions, then Markets.com may be right for you.
 It is also a division of the FTSE-250 company, Playtech PLC, ensuring ample capital reserves and the safety of being associated with a publicly listed firm on the London Stock Exchange.
 Much effort is made to welcome beginners with comprehensive training materials, supplemented by an extensive YouTube channel.
-While it offers MT4 and MT5 platform products, the real benefits of trading with this mega-broker can only be accessed on the firm’s proprietary Marketsx platform.
-A free demo is available to test its features and access institutional-level spreads and 2,100+ asset choices.
+Users have the choice to trade through the MT4 and MT5 trading platforms as well as the broker’s Markets.com proprietary platform.
+A free demo with $10,000 in virtual funds is available to test its features and access institutional-level spreads and 2,100+ asset choices.
 Account opening is simple, and Customer Service has also won prestigious awards.

 Markets.com can trace its roots back to 2008 when it began as GFC Markets.
 It soon merged with Safecap Investments and TradeFX and re-branded as Markets.com.
 Seven years later, Playtech PLC, a London-based gaming technology conglomerate listed on the London Stock Exchange, bought the group for 458 million Euros.

 The TradeFX component of the group is the technology developer responsible for much of the software in the forex and CFD industry.
 It is responsible for developing the Markets.com platform, which has always focused on making trading more straightforward for retail consumers.
 It has garnered several awards for its excellence, and it is the flagship of the broker’s offering.
 It also supports MT4 and MT5 platforms.